andock/andock/docs/getting-started/docksal.md

 ```

 ### Connect
+You must connect your project to the Andock server by running

+`fin andock connect`.

-You must connect your project to the Andock server by running `fin andock connect`.
-You will be asked for the connection name and the domain of the new server.
+Andock will ask for the connection name and the domain of the new server.
 If you leave the connection name empty, `default` will be used.

 [Here](../configuration/connections.md) you can find more details about connections.

 ```
 fin andock connect
 ```